Genocides in history (World War I through World War II): Armenians

-Mount Lebanon
+Diyarbekir

+In 1915, a genocide was committed in Diyarbekir vilayet, claiming the lives of most Armenians, Syriac Christians, Greek Orthodox, and Greek Catholics living there.
+The genocide was ordered by governor Mehmed Reshid, partly with the backing of the CUP Central Committee.
+According to historian David Gaunt, "These figures indicate that although the eradication of the Assyrian [Syriac] population was extreme, it was still not as total as for the Armenians."
+According to historian Uğur Ümit Üngör, "all Christian communities of Diyarbekir were equally hit by the genocide, although the Armenians were often particularly singled out for immediate destruction".

+Yazidis

+During the Armenian genocide, many Yazidis were killed by Hamidiye cavalry.
+According to Aziz Tamoyan, as many as 300,000 Yazidis were killed with the Armenians, while others fled to Transcaucasia.

-Dersim Kurds
+Kurds

+Concurrent to the Late Ottoman genocides most sources suggest that as many as 700,000 Kurds were deported during World War I, although there are no reliable statistics.
+Safrastian (1948) estimates that half of these deported Kurds died.
+Genocide scholar Üngör writes that "it would require a separate study to calculate meticulously how many were deported".

-The Dersim massacre refers to the depopulation of Dersim in Turkish Kurdistan, in 1937–38, in which approximately 13,000–40,000 Alevi Kurds were killed and thousands more of them were driven into exile.
+A few decades later deportations continued.
+The Dersim massacre for example refers to the depopulation of Dersim in Turkish Kurdistan, in 1937–38, in which approximately 13,000–40,000 Alevi Kurds were killed and thousands more of them were driven into exile.
 A key component of the Turkification process was a policy of massive population resettlement.
 The main document, the 1934 Law on Resettlement, was used to target the region of Dersim as one of its first test cases, with disastrous consequences for the local population.

 Many Kurds and some ethnic Turks consider the events which took place in Dersim a genocide.
 A prominent proponent of this view is İsmail Beşikçi.
 Under international laws, the actions of the Turkish authorities were arguably not genocide, because they were not aimed at the extermination of a people, but at resettlement and suppression.
 A Turkish court ruled in 2011 that the events could not be considered genocide because they were not directed systematically against an ethnic group.
 Scholars such as Martin van Bruinessen, have instead talked of an ethnocide directed against the local language and identity.